tkar-git/git-playground/README.md

 Follow the instructions on the link below:
 <br /> https://gitlab.com/help/ssh/README#generating-a-new-ssh-key-pair

-If you have a github account and the admin of the repository(which is **tamasigithub** for this repository) then you can have a look at the contents here: https://gitlab.com/tamasigithub/REPO_upd
+If you have a gitlab account and the admin of the repository(which is **tamasigithub** for this repository) then you can have a look at the contents here: https://gitlab.com/tamasigithub/REPO_upd
 <br /> On the right side you will see a blue button 'clone' either with ssh(recomended) or https